Sara Jacobs: Health care

-COVID-19

 Jacobs called the Trump administration's response to COVID-19 "horribly mishandled".
 She wants to hold businesses and individuals accountable for price gouging related to personal protective equipment and health care supplies during the pandemic.

-Reproductive data privacy

 On the one-year anniversary of the Dobbs v.
 Jackson Women's Health Organization decision, Jacobs wrote an op-ed for MSNBC.com calling for passage of the My Body, My Data Act, which would create a national standard to protect reproductive and sexual health data.

-Social issues

 Families and children

 Jacobs supports the Child Care is Essential Act, which aims to pay child care workers a good wage and helps pay for child care for working families.
 Jacobs co-leads the Child Care for Every Community Act, which aims to create a federally-funded and locally-run network of child care centers.

 Immigration

 Jacobs supports including a provision to grant citizenship for undocumented immigrants residing in the U.S., and passing the DREAM Act.
 She supports increasing funding for the immigration-related court system, and reducing backlogs.
 She supports modernizing border security and improving transit times.
 She opposes the Trump administration family separation policy, and wants to end funding on privatized detention facilities.
 Jacobs wants the U.S. to accept at least 95,000 refugees annually and protect individuals with Temporary Protected Status.